aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q18
-### ✍In an HTML document, the pseudo-class always refers to the element.
+### 🍄 In an HTML document, the pseudo-class always refers to the element.
 True or False?

 <div align="right">